mathijs-m/PKS_engineering_SCA/Readme.md

 - [MAFFT](https://mafft.cbrc.jp/alignment/software/)
 - [MUSCLE](https://www.drive5.com/muscle/)

+In our experience, the SCA on sequence alignments of multidomain sequences require > 30 GB of RAM.
+Hence the pipeline is designed to run on a cluster with a high amount of RAM.
+The pipeline script is designed to work with  SLURM-based job schedulers.

 ## Commands
 The main script `SCA_pipeline.py` can be run with the following command line arguments:
 - `-h` or `--help`: Show the help message and exit.